commercionetwork/commercionetwork/docs/README.md

 `amount` : There is a limit in the amount value of `100000000 ucommercio`

+**Use in Discord**

+Faucet is also available in [Discord](https://discord.com/channels/973149882032468029/984721374843121664)

+Simply post a message like this

+$request #WALLET_ADDRESS#

+Example

+$request did:com:17chk7ldgk99xdxqxszwsvm2ee64rut5dmtuawr

 ATTENTION : A `faucet` for CCC is not available.
 The Buy function (`coming soon`) in the dev.commercio.app must be used

 ####  How can I Get CCC